bluecamel/isaac-kaya/README.md

 Everything under this directory operates in the same way as the `apps/kaya` directory in the SDK, but it can't reference configuration files in the SDK `apps` directory.
 It can, however, reference configuration files in the SDK `packages` directory.

-There probably is a better way to do this, but for now it's easy enough for now.
+There probably is a better way to do this, but it's easy enough for now.

 ### Deploy